ioccc-src/winner/1998/schnitzi/README.md

 ./schnitzi 5
 ```

-The output will itself be a lipographic program, one which inputs
+The output will itself be a lipographic program, one which expects input of
 (in this case) five numbers and prints them out sorted.
 It sorts
 them, however, using only `if/else` statements, without arrays or
 looping.
 To see the resulting program run, redirect the output from